- Current Prices:$89,900 to $280,000

 - Lot Sizes:0 - 3 acres

-Looking to buy a new home?
-The community of Houston Gardens features a wonderful variety of designs to choose from.
+Buyers can find what they're looking for with the wide range of designs in Houston Gardens.
 Most common in this neighborhood are single-family homes.
 Property taxes for the year range from as low as $344 to as high as $4,328.

 Where to Live